Casper (film): Home media

 Casper debuted on VHS and LaserDisc on October 10, 1995.
-A UK VHS release then premiered on August 19, 1996, by CIC Video.
+It was successful in the home video market, and finished in the top-20 best-selling videos of 1996 in the United States.
+A UK VHS release premiered on August 19, 1996, by CIC Video.
 A DVD version was released on September 23, 2003.
 A Blu-ray version was released on September 2, 2014.
 A new 4K remaster of the film was released on 4K Ultra HD Blu-ray on August 12, 2025, to celebrate its 30th anniversary, with a theatrical release of this version then following starting on October 3, 2025.
+By May 1997, it was reported that Casper had brought in an additional $325 million from home video revenue along with an additional $300 million in associated merchandising sales.

 Legacy

 The success of Casper secured Silberling the job of directing the 1998 film City of Angels, a remake of Wings of Desire.
 A brief clip from Casper is seen in the 2024 film Sonic the Hedgehog 3, in a scene in which Knuckles the Echidna gets scared by the titular ghost while watching the film during one of Sonic's movie nights.

 TV shows

 An animated series, The Spooktacular New Adventures of Casper, was released in 1996 based on the film.
 Fatso (season 1–2), Stinkie, Stretch and Casper were all voiced by the actors from the film, while Dr. Harvey was voiced by Dan Castellaneta, and Kat by Kath Soucie.

 In 2006, Classic Media produced another television film based on the character called Casper's Scare School.
 The film features Casper being sentenced to a school that will teach him how to scare others.
 In 2009, the film spawned a spin-off animated series with the same title.

-In April 2022, a live-action series was reported to be in development at Peacock with Wu Kai-yu being the showrunner.
-As of 2025 the show is still in development and no news has been heard on it since then.
+A new live-action television series was announced to be in development at Peacock in 2022, co-produced between Universal Content Productions and DreamWorks Animation with Wu Kai-yu writing and executive producing.
+The series ultimately did not move forward.
+Instead a new series, inspired by Netflix's Wednesday, was announced for Disney+ in 2026, and set to be executive produced by Steven Spielberg, Rob Letterman, and Hilary Winston.